 The first stage of denial focuses on avoiding reality.
 “This is not an admission” is the prevailing thought.
-A provider such as a nurse, nurse practitioner, physician assistant, or physician in this stage might ask, “Is it really a STEMI, are you sure it’s not just seasonal allergies?” or “I’m pretty sure a troponin of 53.22 is the upper limit of normal, right?”
-A provider may also look at their pager and say, “Nah, can’t be an admission,” and delete the callback number.
+A medical professional such as a nurse, nurse practitioner, physician assistant, or physician in this stage might ask, “Is it really a STEMI, are you sure it’s not just seasonal allergies?” or “I’m pretty sure atroponin of 53.22 is the upper limit of normal, right?”
+Many also look at their pager and say, “Nah, can’t be an admission,” and delete the callback number.

 In this stage, anger may be directed in many directions: “Why me?”
 “Why now?” or “Why not the night shift?!”
-A provider may shout “What now?!” at their pager before throwing it down the hall.
+They may shout “What now?!” at their pager before throwing it down the hall.
 Anger may be directed at a supernatural source: “Why would God let this admission happen?”
 Some may curse the natural environment (“F**k you, sunlight!”), while some may curse their immediate surroundings (“F**k you, stapler!”).
-Reasoning with a provider in this stage can prove very difficult, particularly if sleep-deprived or hungry.
+Reasoning in this stage can prove very difficult, particularly if sleep-deprived or hungry.

 Bargaining (or Blocking)

-In this third stage, a provider tries to bargain or block to stave off the inevitable admission.
-A provider may ask the ED, “If you turf this to Cardiology, I’ll be your best friend” or “If you discharge this one, I swear I’ll do the next one… maybe.”
+In this third stage, they try to bargain or block to stave off the inevitable admission.
+They may ask the ED, “If you turf this to Cardiology, I’ll be your best friend” or “If you discharge this one, I swear I’ll do the next one… maybe.”
 Similar to anger, bargaining or blocking may be targeted at a supernatural source: “God, if you block this admission, I will never say a bad thing about Taylor Swift ever again.”
-In an extreme scenario, a provider may declare, “Admit me, just not anyone else!”
-The best example of a provider in this stage is U.S. goalkeeper and hospitalist Tim Howard.
+In an extreme scenario, they may declare, “Admit me, just not anyone else!”
+The best example of a hospitalist in this stage is U.S. goalkeeper and hospitalist Tim Howard.

 Deflection (or Delaying)

-A provider in the depressed stage will say things like “I’m so sad I have to admit this person, why bother with anything?” or “I miss not admitting patients, why go on?”
-The admitting provider begins to acknowledge the certainty of an admission, but the idea of an admission seems pointless (“Ugh, I guess I’ll admit this neutropenic fever, whatever”).
-It is common for a provider to become isolated and cry constantly, soothed only by a favorite blanket or warm milk.
+In the depressed stage they will say things like “I’m so sad I have to admit this person, why bother with anything?” or “I miss not admitting patients, why go on?”
+The admitting professional begins to acknowledge the certainty of an admission, but the idea of an admission seems pointless (“Ugh, I guess I’ll admit this neutropenic fever, whatever”).
+It is common for them to become isolated and cry constantly, soothed only by a favorite blanket or warm milk.

-The admitting provider reaches closure: “I am going to be okay, I cannot fight this admission, I might as well admit the hell outta this patient!”
-The provider has accepted reality.
-The provider has accepted the terribly soft admission for further evaluation and management.
+The admitting staff reaches closure: “I am going to be okay, I cannot fight this admission, I might as well admit the hell outta this patient!”
+They have accepted reality and have accepted the terribly soft admission for further evaluation and management.
 In other words, the admitting wall has been torn down and broken.

-In this seventh and final stage, a provider is repeatedly exposed to admissions in a very short-time frame, leading to a psychological mindset where everything is perceived as futile but hilarious.
-A provider often thinks, “Wow, so much for good care haha!” or “Why relax on a beach when you can admit 85 drug-seekers in 1 hour hehe?!”
+In this seventh and final stage they are repeatedly exposed to admissions in a very short-time frame, leading to a psychological mindset where everything is perceived as futile but hilarious.
+They often think, “Wow, so much for good care haha!” or “Why relax on a beach when you can admit 85 drug-seekers in 1 hour hehe?!”
 Rectal bleeds ooze amusement and glee (“LOL!”), diabetic foot ulcers reek laughter and merriment (“ROFL!!”), and vaginal secretions leak gaiety and fun (“LMFAO!!!”).
 It is a learned helplessness and is by far the most important defense mechanism for surviving the admission process.